 “I got the script, I couldn’t believe it.
 I was like, I’m going to get to do all of these things?
 I’m 48 — isn’t it time for me to just sit down?”
 Amanda Peet asked during a recent phone call with Refinery29.
 If you’ve seen Peet’s new season of Bravo’s Dirty John, which is subtitled The Betty Broderick Story, which premieres on Tuesday, June 2, you know her character, the titular Betty Broderick, does anything but sit down.

 Within the first 15 minutes of Dirty John: The Betty Broderick Story, the eponymous housewife — who is inspired by the real-life 1980s murderess of the same name — nearly burns down a house, drives a massive SUV into a different home, and terrifies a mental health professional.
-By the end of the episode, a hazy and tear-stained Betty confesses to murdering her ex-husband Dan Broderick (played by Christian Slater).
+By the end of the episode, a hazy and tear-stained Betty confesses to murdering her ex-husband Dan Broderick (played by Mr. Robot's Christian Slater).